 In the event of hazardous or emergency conditions, school may be closed or schedules altered to provide delayed openings of school and/or early dismissal of students as appropriate.
-Please adhere to the school broadcasting message system, the school website, and local news media.
+Please adhere to the school broadcasting message system, the school website, the staff phone chain and local news media.

 A phone broadcast system for staff and parents will be activated in the event of delayed openings or school closures.
 Additionally, news media from television and radio may also report such closures.
-In the event of a school closing, staff members will be required to follow directions to activate the school closing list.
-Staff members will call the individual directly below their name on the list.